Dobefu/DLiteScript/docs/content/docs/standard-library/global/printf.md

 +++
 title = 'printf'
 linkTitle = 'printf'
-description = 'Prints a formatted string to standard output.' weight = 0 draft = false
+description = 'Print formatted strings to standard output.
+Output text with format specifiers for numbers, strings, and booleans to the console.
+Part of the global namespace.' weight = 0 draft = false
 +++